BrutalSimplicity/colorize/README.md

 Colorizer
 =========

 Syntax highlighter for code blocks in html.
-The general use case is for converting code in mardown generated html documents, but should work for any code embedded in <pre> or <code> tags.
+The general use case is for converting code in mardown generated html documents, but should work for any code embedded in `<pre>` or `<code>` tags.

-# Installation

 # Usage